lmas/ss13.se/README.md

 **Bugs**

-- better colors for warn/offline servers
+- Better colors for the warning/offline server notices.

 **New features**

-- page to send in requests to add new private servers?

-- show note about data source for each server (byond, server poll)
+- Show note about data source for each server (scraped/polled).

+- Rewrite the whole update script to go.

-- summary page showing total stats for all servers:
+- Summary page showing overall stats for all servers:
-    - # online/warn/offline servers + graphs
-    - total/average # of online players + graphs
-    - log of recently added/removed servers
-    - the # of data points since start
-    - age of oldest data point
     - time since since latest update
     - time to run update
+    - no. of online/warn/offline servers + graphs
+    - total/average no. of online players + graphs
+    - log of recently added/removed servers
+    - the no. of data points since start
+    - age of oldest data point?

+**Suggestions**

+- Frontpage of some sort?

+- Page to send in requests to add new private servers?

-- player growth rate for each server?
+- Player growth rate for each server (+/- compared to avg.)?

-- frontpage of some sort
+- Use some kind of banner/logo?

-- about page and move notices about byond etc. to that page

-- logo?